0

 There are currently no items in your shopping cart.

 Why the long face?
 Or are you just in need of chin beard advice?
 In any case, once your beard gets mistaken for a Rapunzel wig at the Halloween party, you should probably start thinking about your chin beard care.
-Here you’ll find everything you need to know about the chin beard to find out which chin beard style is right for you.
+Here you’ll find everything you need to know about the chin beard, including which chin beard style is right for you.

 The art of chin beard styles

-If you are a chin beard newbie, you need one thing most of all: patience.
-The chin beard requires a long time to grow.
+If you’re a chin beard newbie, you need one thing most of all: patience.
+The chin beard requires a long time to grow and a fair bit of maintenance (though not quite as much as a full beard).
 If you want to keep your chin beard short, you might reach enough volume after two weeks.
 If you want to grow a long chin beard, it can take up to two months.
 So, hang in there!

 Once you’ve made it, grab your trimmer to determine a rough outline for your new chin beard style.
-Afterwards you can shave your chin beard and shape it in more detail.
-A device that manages different lengths of hair easily is especially helpful for complex chin beard types.
-Philips OneBlade is a hybrid styler which lets you trim, shave, and shape clean lines.
-A great all-in-one solution.
+Afterwards, you can shave your chin beard and shape it in more detail.

 What was that one called again?
 An overview of chin beard types

 Long chin beard or short?
 Pointy or round?
-With or without moustache?
+With or without a moustache?
 Only you can decide what chin beard style suits you.
-This not only depends on your personal style, but also on the density of your beard growth and the shape of your face to make it look convincing.
-These are the classics:
+This not only depends on your personal aesthetic, but also on the density of your beard growth and the shape of your face to make it look convincing.
+To get inspired, here are the most popular types of chin beard:

 Goatee: Some say ‘baaah’, others say ‘cool’.
 The goatee looks, as its name suggests, like the beard of a goat.
 It is ideal for novices, because it grows quickly and just needs to be shaved neatly at the edges so that the cheeks, upper lip, and neck are free of hair.
 For the classic goatee look, cut your chin beard pointy at the bottom.